fastai/course-v3/docs/start/salamander.md

 #### Jupyter Notebook

 By default Salamander uses *Jupyter Lab* instead of *Jupyter Notebook*.
 Either works for the course, however since Jeremy uses and recommends Notebook, you might prefer to use it to.
 To switch to Jupyter Notebook, open "Preferences and Account Details" & click "Switch to Jupyter Notebook".
-Then click on *notebook_tutorial.ipynb* to learn how to use the notebook interface.
+Then click on *start/notebook.ipynb* to learn how to use the notebook interface.

 After opening a notebook select the "fastai" kernel.